StuPro-TOSCAna/stupro_toscana_vorprojekt/doc/toscalite/spec.md

 ```
 **Explanation:**
 * ``Type`` - For a machine node the type always has to be ``machine``.
 In a service node it would be ``service``.
-* `Name` - As specified earlier a name refers to the unique name of a node.
+* `Name` - As specified earlier, a name refers to the unique name of a node.
 (See [Nodes](#nodes))
 * `Properties` - The properties block is mandatory in a machine node, because it is used to define the IP address (of the host), a username and password.
 The specific attribute keys for these mandatory properties can be taken from the example above.
     * For simplicity TOSCAlite only supports SSH authentication based on username and password.
 Public/private key authentication is not supported.

 ### Services

 A service represents the part of a topology that has to be installed on a machine or on top of other services.
 The steps to install, start or stop the service are defined in shell scripts (see [Implementation Artifacts](#implementation-artifacts)).
-Files other then shell scripts get defined in deployment artifacts.
+Files other than shell scripts get defined in deployment artifacts.

 #### Implementation Artifacts

 Implementation artifacts have to implement the lifecycle operations for a service.
 Due to TOSCAlite requiring Linux-based systems, shell scripts have to be used to perform these operations.

 The following operations are supported:
 * Create - Mandatory for every service.
 Used to create the service.
-This script/ executable should install all the packages required to run the service.
+This script/executable should install all the packages required to run the service.
 * Start - Optional.
 Used to start the service.
 * Stop - Optional.
 Used to stop the service.